Parliamentary.ai

 Overview

 This bill aims to ban the use of wild animals in travelling circuses in England.
-It defines "wild animals" as those not normally domesticated in Great Britain and makes it an offence to keep or introduce them into travelling circuses.
-The bill also grants local authorities powers to enforce the ban.
+It defines "wild animal" and "travelling circus" and sets out penalties for those who violate the law.
+The bill also grants local authorities powers to inspect premises suspected of illegal activity.

 Description